alex-varga14/culinaryAI/README.md

-culinaryAI
+# CulinaryAI

-Consumer friendly application build with AI to aid individuals in the kitchen.
+##### Culinary Application built with AI to help individuals in the kitchen.
-Will function either using computer vision scanning ingredients and outputting an appropriate meal idea based on user input and scanned ingredients.
+1. Use computer vision to scan ingredients and output an appropriate meal idea based on user input and available ingredients.
-Could also implement NLP towards recipe books which will scan for the ingredients and output images of the required ingredients and where they can be purchased locally.
+2. Use NLP to parse recipe book for required ingredients, will output images of the required ingredients and where they can be purchased locally.
+* Build website
+* Build app